missionpinball/mpf-docs/hardware/multimorphic/troubleshooting.rst

 ------------------

-If your hardware behaves different from the way you told it to in MPF or if you are seeing lags or delays it might be wise to turn on bug tracing.
+If your hardware behaves different from the way you told it to in MPF or if you are seeing lags or delays it might be wise to turn on bus tracing.

 .. code-block:: mpf-config